zenemith/Rust/Linux/README.md

 steamcmdPath="/usr/games"
 ```

 The paths above need to be configured accordingly.
-The script can then be ran from any location.
+The script can then be ran from any location.<br />
-This is a manual version to be run from the command line and it requires user input.
+This is a manual version to be run from the command line and it requires user input.<br />
 For an automated crontab task, use one of the other 2 options.

 # Additional information